United States of Venezuela

-The United States of Venezuela (Estados Unidos de Venezuela) was the official name of Venezuela, adopted in its 1864 constitution under the Juan Crisóstomo Falcón government.
+The United States of Venezuela (Estados Unidos de Venezuela) was the official name of Venezuela, which adopted in its 1864 constitution under the Juan Crisóstomo Falcón government.
 This remained the official name until 1953, when the constitution of that year renamed it the Republic of Venezuela.
-In 1999 under newly elected president Hugo Chavez and his modification to the Constitution, Venezuela's official name became the Bolivarian Republic of Venezuela.
+In 1999 under newly elected president Hugo Chávez and his modification to the Constitution, Venezuela's official name became the Bolivarian Republic of Venezuela.

 Flag

 The United States of Venezuela used three official flags in its time:

 History

 Original name

 From 1830 to 1857 the official name of the country was Estado de Venezuela ("State of Venezuela").
 The 1858 constitution gave it the official name República de Venezuela ("Republic of Venezuela").
 After the Liberal Party (Partido Liberal) won power in the Federal War it called for a constitutional convention, to establish the constitution on federal principles.
 On 28 March 1864, members of the convention met in Caracas to sign it.
 President Falcón ordered its publication and circulation on 13 April, and on 22 April it was finally ratified by the Ministers of the Interior and Justice, Finance, Development, and War and Sea.